Handy Library Manager

 Sorting the library databases.

-To sort records means to change the order in which the records are displayed and printed.
-The underlying data structure of the file remains the same.
+Sorting records involves changing the order in which they are displayed and printed, while the underlying data structure of the file remains unchanged.

-Our library application uses one-level or multi-level sort, depending on the number of fields used in the sort definition.
+Our library application can perform either one-level or multi-level sorting, depending on the number of fields included in the sorting criteria.

-The sort functions can be accessed from the Default Sort Options, from the Popup Sort Commands, and by clicking on the Column Grid.
+You can access the sort functions through the Default Sort Options, the Popup Sort Commands, or by clicking on the Column Grid.

 • Click the Sort (1) button to open the Default Sort Options.